 Dermatitis - contact; Allergic dermatitis; Dermatitis - allergic

-Irritant dermatitis is the most common type.
-It's caused by contact with acids, alkaline materials such as soaps and detergents, fabric softeners, solvents, or other chemicals.
+Irritant dermatitis: This is the most common type.
+It can be by contact with acids, alkaline materials such as soaps and detergents, fabric softeners, solvents, or other chemicals.
 The reaction usually looks like a burn.

 - Hair dyes